meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 2. argument: meshProject [identifier](./meshstack.configuration.md#identifiers)
 3. argument: meshProject [ID (numeric)](./meshstack.configuration.md#identifiers)

+You can decide if you want to enforce the account allias by using the `enforceAccountAlias` flag.
+If you want to keep any existing account alias (which might not fit into the defined pattern), set this flag to `false`.

 ### Identifier Configuration

 meshStack operators that want to use AWS must configure their deployment to restrict identifier lengths to meet AWS requirements.
 The maximum allowed lengths are: